darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 #### Backend

-Following this, I created a new Cruddur account and confirmed my email with default (1234) password:
+1. Created a new Cruddur account and confirmed my email with default (1234) password:

 ![Proof of sign up](/_docs/assets/account.png)

-Then I installed OpenAPI extension, opened openapi file in backend-flask folder and added a new path to the existing code:
+2. Installed OpenAPI extension, opened openapi file in backend-flask folder and added a new path to the existing code:
 ```yaml
   /api/activities/notifications:
     get: